-GMSME consists of a PDA adaptor, a Hand Held Message Service (HHMS) protocol, and an API for application processors, which process messages on the mobile device.
-We describe two applications, SVG [12,15] and shared export, later.
-The PDA adaptor sits between the mobile clients and the GMS system and does user management, message mapping, connection management, and message optimization based on the user and device specification.
-The PDA adaptor "looks like" a typical Garnet client to GMS, and adapts data to the mobile device client specifications.
+GMSME consists of a PDA adaptor, a HHMS protocol (Hand Held Message Service), and an API for application processors, which do message processing of the mobile device application, such as SVG [12,15] or shared export described later.
+The PDA adaptor sits between mobile clients and the GMS system and does user management, message mapping, connection management, and message optimization based on the user and device specification.
+The PDA adaptor looks like a typical Garnet client to GMS, and adapts data to the client specifications.
 For instance, the PDA adaptor 'listens' to all the messages and events on the Garnet collaboration system by subscribing to GMS and it delivers messages from the mobile clients to GMS by publishing regular GMS message.